 Rheumatic fever is an inflammatory reaction that can develop as a complication of a Group A streptococcal infection, such as strep throat or scarlet fever.
 It occurs when the infection has been untreated or undertreated.

-It most commonly affects boys and girls, aged 5-15 years, but it can occur in adults and younger children.
+It most commonly affects boys and girls aged 5 to 15 years, but it can occur in adults and younger children.
 Neurologic complications seem to be more common in females.

 Before the widespread introduction of antibiotics, RF was a leading cause of acquired heart disease in developed nations, but it is now relatively rare in these countries.
 Thanks to routine treatment of Strep throat, RF now only occurs in about 0.04-0.06 cases per every 1,000 children in mainland U.S.

-Because rheumatic fever is caused by a reaction to the bacteria that cause Strep throat, diagnosis and treatment of this condition can prevent it from developing into rheumatic fever.
-Symptoms of Strep throat can include:
+RF is caused by a reaction to the bacteria that cause strep throat, so that diagnosis and treatment of this condition can prevent it from developing into RF.

 Arthritis, or pain and swelling in the joints, affects 75 percent of patients.
 It normally starts in the larger joints, such as the knees, ankles, wrists, and elbows, before moving to other joints.
 This inflammation normally resolves within 4-6 weeks, without causing permanent damage.

 Inflammation of the heart can lead to chest pain, palpitations, a sensation that the heart is fluttering or pounding hard, panting, and shortness of breath, and fatigue.

 On average, around 50 percent of patients develop carditis or valvulitis, a potentially fatal inflammation of the heart that can have serious, long-term effects.
 Younger children are more susceptible.

 Inflammation of the nerves can lead to symptoms of Sydenham's chorea, including: